opensearch-project/documentation-website/_query-dsl/specialized/script-score.md

 ### Term frequency functions

 Term frequency functions expose term-level statistics in the score script source.
-You can use these statistics to implement custom information retrieval and ranking algorithms like query-time multiplicative or additive score boosting by popularity.
+You can use these statistics to implement custom information retrieval and ranking algorithms, like query-time multiplicative or additive score boosting by popularity.
 To apply a term frequency function, call one of the following Painless methods:

 - `int termFreq(String <field-name>, String <term>)`: Retrieves the term frequency within a field for a specific term.
 - `float tf(String <field-name>, String <term>)`: Calculates the term frequency/inverse document frequency (TF/IDF) for a specific term within a field.